-Lenders want to ensure that allowing you a loan isn't a risk for them.
-Your credit score gives lenders a view of what type of borrower you'd be solely because of your credit history.
-Because of the shift in the economy, most home buyers should have scores in the range of 700 or higher to get an acceptable interest rate.
-You'll still get approved for a loan with a lower score, but the interest accumulated over time could be more than double that of someone having a near perfect FICO score.
+Lenders want to ensure that allowing you a loan is a safe move.
+Your FICO score gives lenders an insight into what type of borrower you'll be solely because of your credit history.
+You'll need a score of at least 700 to get a acceptable interest rate.
+You'll still qualify for a mortgage loan with a lower score, but the interest paid over the life of the loan could be more than double that of an individual with a better credit score.

-We're used to working with all levels of credit scores.
+Improving your credit score is the best way to ease into buying a home.
 Call us at 5122032245 and we can help you get on the right track to the home of your dreams.

-You want a stronger score, but how do you get it?
-Improving your FICO score takes time.
-It can be difficult to make a significant stride change in your FICO score with small changes, but your score can improve in a year by keeping tabs your credit report and by using credit extended to you to raise your score, instead of ruin it.
+You want a better score, but how do you get it?
+Building your FICO score takes time.
+It can be difficult to make a significant stride change in your FICO score with small changes, but your score can improve in a few years by keeping tabs your credit report and by wisely using credit.
 The most important thing is to know your FICO score.
-You'll improve your credit score by using these tips:
+You'll improve your credit score by using these helpful hints:

-- Department store cards and gas station cards.
-For those who have no credit or below average credit, store credit cards and gas credit cards are ways to begin your credit history, increase your credit limits and keep up your payments, which will raise your FICO score.
-You must always avoid charging a large balance for more than a couple of months because these types of cards more than likely have a steeper interest rate.
+- Retail cards and service station cards.
+For those who have non-existent credit or less-than-stellar credit, retail credit cards and gas credit cards are ways to start your credit history, increase your spending limits and have a solid payment history, which will raise your credit.
+You must always beware of holding a large balance for too long because these types of cards usually have a steeper interest rate.

 - Keep your cards in rotation.
-Whether you have older cards, or are just getting started with credit, be sure to use your cards to make sure your accounts stay active.
-But, be sure to pay them off in one or two payments.
+Whether you're just getting started with credit, or if you've got older cards, be sure to use your cards so that your accounts stay active.
+But, make sure you pay them off in one or two payments.

-- Pay on time.
-How often you're late with payments greatly affects your credit score.
-It's where people who have recently been unemployed see the biggest dip in their credit score.
-Yes, it takes longer to build up your credit this way, but it's the surest way to prove that you're responsible enough to make payments to a bank.
+- Keep up with payments.
+Payment history is a huge factor in your credit score.
+It's where people who have recently experienced job loss see the biggest hit in their credit score.
+Yes, it takes longer to build up your credit this way, but it's the surest way to show that you're responsible enough to make payments to a bank.

-Knowing the methods you can use to build up your credit score, you're one step closer to becoming a homeowner.
-Remember that when it's time to apply for a loan to purchase a home, you'll want to keep your applications within a two-week window to avoid damaging your credit score.
-With the help of Issac W. Harper Real Estate Broker/Realtor©, the loan process can be a stress-free experience so you, too, can become a homeowner.
+Knowing the ways you can build up your FICO score, you can move toward becoming a homeowner.
+Know that when you're ready to apply for a loan to purchase a house, you'll want to keep your applications within a two-week window to avoid damaging your credit score.
+With the help of Issac W. Harper Real Estate Broker/Realtor©, the loan process can be a stress-free experience so you, too, can achieve home ownership.